PiDemon/aether-minetest/README.md

 # Aether
-Distill the very fabric of reality an unlock it's power.
+An endgame challenge to distill the very fabric of reality an harness it's power.
+## Features
+* Obsidian Pots: Used to create pure mese and pure diamond.